magnusdv/pedtools/README.md

 ## Installation

-To get `pedtools`, install from GitHub as follows:
+To get pedtools, install from GitHub as follows:

 ``` r
  # First install devtools if needed